 This section applies to both Pivot Points - Daily and Pivot Points - Variable Period studies.

-When the Pivot Points - Variable Period study is used on Volume, Number of Trades, Range, Reversal, Renko, Delta Volume, Price Changes bars, and it has a Time Period Type setting of Minutes, then there is less accuracy with the calculations.
+When the Pivot Points - Variable Period study is used on Number of Trades, Volume, Range, Reversal, Renko, Delta Volume, Price Change, Point and Figure Bars, and it has a Time Period Type setting of Minutes, then there is less accuracy with the calculations.
 The starting bar for the time period being referenced likely will contain earlier data than the Pivot Points study would be expecting.
 The ending bar for the time period being referenced likely will contain later data than the Pivot Points study would be expecting.
 There is no solution to this other than to use fixed time bars.